audreyfeng13/ring-report/README.md

 This app should reduce the decision fatigue and daily analysis required by athletes, particularly student-athletes, who have already a lot on their minds.
 Using the power of AI to find patterns within the data collected by a wearable and logged by the user allows the user to find out new correlations between workouts and recovery that they could have missed on their own with little effort on their part.
 Flagging and making direct recommendations also makes for easier communication with coaches about training, and gives the opportunity for the athlete to be proactive with their training and recovery, rather than waiting to see what potential consequences will happen.
 By integrating weather conditions, all the data, logs, and recommendations are located in one place, making app use for the user extremely easy.

-During this project, I learned how to write HTMl, CSS, and use Flask, all of which I had no experience with previously.
+During this project, I learned how to write HTMl, CSS, and some Javascript for the frontend, and use Flask for the backend, all of which I had no experience with previously.
 I had never developed a web service before, having only done projects in class locally or using Streamlit.
 I chose these because they are fundamental skills for web development, and what I've learned will open up many more opportunities for future projects.
 All three APIs I used were also new to me, as I have previously only worked with the Reddit API.

 ---